-Rocks of the Cambrian domain in 3366-22 consist of the Conlara Metamorphic Complex.
-The Ordovician domain consists of Cambro-Ordovician rocks of the Pringles Metamorphic Complex and the Early Ordovician San Luis Formation.
-Several granitic, tonalitic, mafic and ultramafic bodies dominantly intrude the Ordovician domain.
-The Cambrian domain are intruded by voluminous Early Devonian granites and is partly covered by Neogene volcaniclastics.
-Both the Cambrian and Ordovician domains are partly covered by Cainozoic continental deposits.
-A summary of the stratigraphy and age relations is shown in Table 1.
+Rocks of the Cambrian domain in the 3366-23 consist of the Conlara Metamorphic Complex.
+The Ordovician domain is not represented on this sheet, however, a number of Ordovician granitoids intrude the Cambrian basement.
+Additionally, the Cambrian basement is intruded by voluminous Early Devonian granites and is partly covered by Neogene volcanics and Cainozoic continental deposits.
+A summary of the regional stratigraphy and age relations is shown in Table 1.

 Table 1.
-Summary of the stratigraphy and age relations of the Sierras de San Luis y Comechingones (Sims and others, 1997) Age data and discussion of the various tectonic cycles are presented within the text.
-Some units are not represented on 3366-22.
+Summary of the stratigraphy and age relations of the Sierras de San Luis y Comechingones (Sims and others, 1997).
+Age data and discussion of the various tectonic cycles are presented within the text.
+Some units are not represented on 3366-23.

-Tectonic Cycle Age (Ma) Deposition Intrusion Andean present Alluvial, aeolian and talus deposits. $ $ 1.9 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ [[9.5 \int \text{Volcaniclastics} High-K, calc-alkaline to shoshinitic volcanism [355 Achalian 405 I- and S-type granite (e.g. Escalerilla, Renca, Achiras Igneous Complex) 470 Río de Molle monzonite Bemberg suite tonalites Tamboreo granodiorite Famatinian San Luis Formation j 490 Undifferentiated granitoids Mafic & ultramafic rocks Pringles Metamorphic Complex sediments Pampean { [515 1 530 Undifferentiated granitoids Undifferentiated mafics Sediments of: Nogoli Metamorphic Complex Conlara Metamorphic Complex Monte Guazú Metamorphic Complex ?Intrusives
+Tectonic Cycle Age (Ma) Deposition Intrusion Andean present Alluvial, aeolian and talus deposits.
+1.9 } 9.5 \int \text{Volcaniclastics} High-K, calc-alkaline to shoshinitic volcanism [ 355 Achalian 405 I- and S-type granite (e.g. Escalerilla, Renca, Achiras Igneous Complex) 470 Río de Molle monzonite Bemberg suite tonalites Tamboreo granodiorite Famatinian San Luis Formation 5 j 490 Undifferentiated granitoids Mafic & ultramafic rocks Pringles Metamorphic Complex sediments Pampean [ 515 1 530 Undifferentiated granitoids Undifferentiated mafics Sediments of: Nogoli Metamorphic Complex Conlara Metamorphic Complex Monte Guazú Metamorphic Complex ?Intrusives